centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-centreon-ha/installation-2-nodes.md

 </TabItem>
 </Tabs>

+If **centreon_central_sync** won't start, verify if the folder `/usr/share/centreon-broker/lua` exist.

+If not, you can create it with this command `mkdir -p /usr/share/centreon-broker/lua`.
+And launch a cleanup with this command `pcs resource cleanup`.

 #### Checking the database replication thread

 The MariaDB replication state can be monitored at any time with the `mysql-check-status.sh` command: